IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Creating-Zowe-CLI-profiles.md

 zowe profiles create cics-deploy-profile --help
 ```

-To test the cics-deploy profile, follow the steps in [Deploying your first Node.js app](cdp-Deploying-your-first-nodejs-app).
+To test the cics-deploy profile, follow the steps in [Deploying a Node.js application](cdp-Deploying-a-nodejs-application).

 ### Create a CICS profile